 Low color contrast has always been a common problem in web design.
 The problem with low color contrast is that it makes text and buttons hard for users see.
-It’s usually best to use high color contrast on your website.
-However, there are instances where low color contrasts can benefit the user.
+It’s best to use high color contrast on buttons and text.
+However, there are instances where low color contrasts can benefit users.

 Constraints in user interface design limit the possible actions a user can do with a control.
 This makes designs easier to use and reduces user error during the interaction.
 When you’re using user interface controls that have constraints, a touch of low color contrast can communicate these constraints effectively.
 Here are a few cases where constraints are useful and necessary.

 When a user is on page one of website, the “previous” link should display as inactive.
 By using low color contrast on the “previous” link, it signals to users that the link is off.
 This means clicking on the link doesn’t take the user anywhere.
 This forces users to navigate forward, not backward, which is what you want when the user is on page one of a website.